hpssjellis/machine-learning-gearbots-jer/price-list.md

 <img src="https://user-images.githubusercontent.com/5605614/133374039-45fac79c-23a0-4992-a403-699e03a1c17f.png" width=600 /> [RC-Pro SHREDDER](https://www.rcpro.ca/collections/shredder/products/shredder) $189.99 CDN

+(Do not get the more expensive brushless version of the Shedder car as the coding is much more difficult)

 In Abbotsford, BC this store has them, phone first
 Order from Canadian Collectors Club:
 Located at #1 - 33232 South Fraser Way